 The Pastoral Lead will communicate, where necessary, with the School Nurses for extra advice and a copy of the Health Care Plans will be discussed with the School Nurses at the start of the new academic year.
+It is the responsibility of the parent/carer to pass on any changes to medication or diagnosis to the school as soon as possible.

-The Governing Body and Head Teacher/Co Head Teacher
+The Governing Body and Head Teacher/Deputy Head Teacher/Assistant Head Teacher

-The Governing Body has delegated general responsibility for putting this policy into practice, for developing detailed procedures and taking day to day decision as set out in the policy to the Headteacher/Co Headteacher who is also responsible for ensuring that staff receives support and training where necessary.
-The Headteacher/Co Headteacher must make sure that all parents and staff are aware of the policy and procedures.
-The Headteacher/Co Headteacher will reach agreement with parents/carer exactly what support can be provided, seeking advice from the school nurse or doctor, the child's GP or other medical advisors where parents/ carers expectation seems unreasonable.
+The Governing Body has delegated general responsibility for putting this policy into practice, for developing detailed procedures and taking day to day decision as set out in the policy to the Headteacher/Deputy Headteacher/Assistant Head Teacher who is also responsible for ensuring that staff receives support and training where necessary.
+The Headteacher/Deputy Headteacher/Assistant Head Teacher must make sure that all parents and staff are aware of the policy and procedures.
+The Headteacher/Deputy Headteacher/Assistant Head Teacher will reach agreement with parents/carer exactly what support can be provided, seeking advice from the school nurse or doctor, the child's GP or other medical advisors where parents/ carers expectation seems unreasonable.

-Teaching and non-teaching staff
+Teaching and Non-Teaching Staff